What is home health care?

 Who pays for home health care services?

 Medicare, Medicaid, and most private insurance companies cover home health care.
-Some policies will not cover all home health care services unless specific conditions are met, but the staff at Capital Health Home Care will be happy to help you get answers to all of your insurance questions prior to service.
+Some policies will not cover all home health care services unless specific conditions are met, but Capital Health Home Care’s staff will be happy to help you get answers to all your insurance questions prior to service.